vi/websocat/doc.md

 * Specifier - WebSocket URL, TCP socket address or other connection type Websocat recognizes, or an overlay that transforms other Specifier.
-* Endpoint - leaf-level specifier that directly creates some sort of Socket
+* Endpoint - leaf-level specifier that directly creates some sort of Socket, without requiring another Socket first.
-* Overlay - intermediate specifier that transforms inner specifier
+* Overlay - intermediate specifier that transforms inner specifier.
+From overlay's viewpoint, inner socket is called Downstream and whatever uses the overlay is called Upstream.
-* Socket - a pair of byte stream- or datagram-oriented data flows: write (to socket) and read (from socket), optionally with a hangup signal
+* Socket - a pair of byte stream- or datagram-oriented data flows: write (sink) and read (source), optionally with a hangup signal.
+Can be stream- and packet-oriented.
+* Incomplete socket - socket where one of direction (reader or writer) is absent (null).
+Not to be confused with half-shutdown socket that can be read, but not written.
 * Scenario = Websocat Rhai Script - detailed instruction of how Websocat would perform its operation.
 Normally it is generated automatically from CLI arguments, then executed; but you can separate those steps and customize the scenario to fine tune of how Websocat operates.
 Just like usual CLI API,